aymanero90/NLB_Project/README.md

 # NLB_Project
-Network load balancer for an instance pool with monitoring on Exoscale managed by Terraform
+Terraform managed Network load balancer for an instance pool on Exoscale monitored on prometheus